pmandros/fodiscovery/README.md

 To discover reliable dependencies in data, refer to the readme.txt file in the discoveringDependencies folder

+## How to compile

+Currently the project is using a snapshot version of RealKD, therefore compiling will be available soon.

 ## Info

 This project is written in Java and build upon [RealKD](http://www.realkd.org)